 Five Book Marketing Mistakes That Kill Sales Before Launch

 Writing a book is no small feat.
+For more, see cheap ghostwriters, stolen bios, and bestseller scams.
+See what really sells books.
 But what comes after typing “The End” is equally crucial to your book’s success: marketing.
-After ghostwriting 54 books, I’ve worked with authors who are brilliant at putting ideas on paper but stumble when it’s time to put on the marketer’s hat.
+After ghostwriting 54+ books, I’ve worked with authors who are brilliant at putting ideas on paper but stumble when it’s time to put on the marketer’s hat.
 Whether you’re self-publishing, working with a hybrid publisher, or aiming for a traditional deal, neglecting to market your book effectively can turn your labor of love into an unread masterpiece.

 Mistake #1: Waiting Until After Publication to Think About Marketing